wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-build-an-on-call-application-with-react-native-and-symfony.md

     }
 ```

-Now replace the `index()` function with the code below, which will create new alerts.
-This new function handles the POST request body, creates this data as a new `Alert`, passes that alert into the Form to validate the values.
-If all is as expected, it will create a new `UserAlert`, with the person currently on call as the person receiving the alert.
+Now replace the `index()` function with the code below to create new alerts.
+This new function handles the POST request body, creates this data as a new `Alert`, and passes that alert into the Form to validate the values.
+If all is as expected, it will then create a new `UserAlert`, with the person currently on call as the person receiving the alert.

 ```php
     /**